vbaconnet-ledger/developer-portal/_docs/nano-app/design-requirements.md

 |  This requirement is: |    <b>Mandatory</b>    |   <b>Mandatory</b>     |   <b>Mandatory</b>     |

 The requirements are to submit two icons and to follow the design instructions below.
-You agree to the design warranty liability close.
+You agree to the design warranty liability clause.

 ## Guidelines